-Designed for nonprofit organizations and practitioners who advise nonprofit organizations in governance and tax compliance, PPC's Nonprofit Tax and Governance Guide: Helping Organizations Comply is filled with guidance and resources organizations need to ensure they maintain their public charity status, comply with the numerous complex tax reporting requirements, and have policies and procedures in place so they can answer “yes” to the numerous questions now required on Form 990.
+Designed for nonprofit organizations and practitioners who advise nonprofit organizations in governance and tax compliance, PPC's Nonprofit Tax and Governance Guide: Helping Organizations Comply is filled with guidance and resources organizations need to ensure they maintain their public charity status, comply with the tax reporting requirements, and have policies and procedures in place so they can properly answer the numerous questions now required on Form 990.

-Form 990 is a publically disclosed document and competition for charitable contribution dollars has never been more fierce.
+Form 990 is a publically disclosed document used by many different people, including donors,to draw conclusions about an organization’s effectiveness.
+Since competition for charitable contribution dollars has never been more fierce, it’s important the Form 990 be completed carefully.
 Looking good in front of potential donors is more important than ever!

 Chapters contain detailed guidance and numerous practice aids such as:

 - Checklist for identifying related parties (and why this is important)

 - Acknowledgements for contributions (donors need this to claim a charitable contribution deduction)

 - Checklists for fundraising event compliance as well as a specific checklist for charity auctions

 - Checklist to determine whose compensation must be reported and where